COVID-19 pandemic on Diamond Princess: Legacy

 Canadian documentarian Mike Downie's film The COVID Cruise, about the Diamond Princess outbreak, aired in November 2020 as an episode of CBC Television's science documentary series The Nature of Things.

 The Last Cruise, an HBO documentary film about the Diamond Princess outbreak, was released in March 2021.

 American novelist and writer Gay Courter wrote a book in 2020, chronicling her experience aboard the ship during the crisis.

+The 2025 Japanese film Frontline: Yokohama Bay, starring Shun Oguri and Tori Matsuzaka, dramatizes the events of the two-week quarantine.
+It was produced with DMAT's cooperation.